Inksaver/GCSE_To_A_Level_with_Python/Tutorial-Part2.md

 	return user_input
 ```
 This function has many useful features:
-1. The loop uses a variable flag NOT the typical `While True: break` construct
+1. The loop uses a variable flag NOT the typical `While True: break` construct.
-2. The input prompt automaically inserts "_" after the prompt, ready fo user input
+2. The input prompt automaically inserts "_" after the prompt, ready for user input
 3. Output strings use interpolation `f"{}"` to combine expressions and variables into the final string.
-4. Leading and trailing spaces are removed prior to validation `.strip()`
+4. Leading and trailing spaces are removed prior to validation `.strip()`.
-5. Unless min has been set to 0, pressing Enter only does not validate
+5. Unless min has been set to 0, pressing Enter only does not validate.
-6. If the input string is outside the min/max bounds the input is not validated
+6. If the input string is outside the min/max bounds the input is not validated.
 7. Only validated input is returned.
 If you ask for 4 to 8 characters in Title Case, that's what you get.

 Now this re-useable function has been written the remaing ones can be fleshed out: